SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Education-Data.md

 > The rollup can also be scheduled to run nightly if a child record is deleted for some reason.

 **Variations:**
-> Show the count of all completed and incomplete enrollments by adjusting the Relationship Criteria.
+> Show the count of all completed and incomplete enrollments by adjusting the Relationship Criteria (!= 'Completed', for example).

 **Contributed By**
 Nick Lindberg, [University of Minnesota - Carlson School of Management](https://carlsonschool.umn.edu/)